About....My Story

 She never had any other children.

-Research now shows that a fetus absorbs its mother´s stress hormones.
+NOTE: Research shows that a fetus absorbs its mother´s stress hormones.
 I was stewing in a grief and rage cocktail for months before I was even born, and the first and only time my mother held me as an infant was to say goodbye.

 She passed away in July of 2024 at the age of 85.